dremont/Blockchain_homework/18-Blockchain/.ipynb_checkpoints/README-checkpoint.md

 ### Step 3: Add Relevant User Inputs to the Streamlit Interface

-# @TODO:
-# Delete the `input_data` variable from the Streamlit interface.
 input_data = st.text_input("Block Data")

-# @TODO:
-# Add an input area where you can get a value for `sender` from the user.
 sender = st.text_input("Sender")

-# @TODO:
-# Add an input area where you can get a value for `receiver` from the user.
 receiver = st.text_input("Receiver")

-# @TODO:
-# Add an input area where you can get a value for `amount` from the user.
 amount = st.text_input("Amount")

 ### Step 4: Test the PyChain Ledger by Storing Records
-18-Blockchain/sender_receiver.png
-18-Blockchain/validation.png